xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ### Backup Storage Provider

-A Backup Storage Provider is a simple HTTP service with two endpoints.
+A Backup Storage Provider is a simple HTTP service with three endpoints.
 Anyone can implement a Backup Storage Provider.
-It is up to the Backup Requester to choose the Backup Service Provider for their application.
+It is up to the Backup Requester application to choose the Backup Service Provider for their application.

-Backup Storage Providers only need to implement three APIs:
+These are the required APIs for a minimal Backup Storage Provider:

 `POST /backups`:
 Example response: